The Cooling of Old White Dwarfs in 47 Tucanae: Unbinned Likelihood Analysis

-Note that the different diffusion scenarios can equivalently be viewed as different models (in a model comparison problem) or as a single model of the modified diffusion parametrized by a diffusion parameter (in a parameter estimation problem), with the cases of standard diffusion and no diffusion being extremum cases of this model.
 The parameters $d$ and $E(B-V)$ are needed to move the models from theory space to data space, as they are used to determine the magnitudes $m_1^\prime$ and $m_2^\prime$ predicted by a model (before accounting for photometric errors).
 Since the publication of \citet{Goldsbury2016}, \gaia\ observations have been used to determine the distance to 47 Tuc to much higher accuracy, $d = 4.45 \pm 0.13~\mathrm{kpc}$ \citep{Chen2018}, than was known at the time the work of \citet{Goldsbury2016} was done, so there is less concern about its value in our work.
 Likewise, varying $E(B-V)$ over the very limited range of allowable values for 47 Tuc, $E(B-V) = 0.04 \pm 0.02$ \citep{1996AJ....112.1487H}, would have little effect on our results while increasing the computational cost of the analysis (if added as an additional axis of the parameter grid).
 We thus keep $d$ and $E(B-V)$ fixed at values of $d = 4.45~\mathrm{kpc}$ \citep{Chen2018} and $E(B-V) = 0.04$ \citep{1996AJ....112.1487H} in our analysis.
 The predicted magnitudes are calculated from the relevant theory-space model variables using bolometric corrections and these $d$ and $E(B-V)$ values.